 - Alumni/Upper School Student Mentoring Program for Students of Color and LGBTQ+ Students

 For Beaver families, we have created more in-depth, engaging, and specific programming to support students and families of color as well as LGBTQ+ students, faculty, and families.
 We host events for Families of Color and LGBTQ+ Guardians and Parents that foster a diverse, inclusive community where everyone feels valued and engaged.

 Throughout their time at Beaver, students have access to teachers, administrators, and staff who support them and learn and grow alongside them.
 We are focused on providing support and professional development to faculty, staff, and administrators to ensure students have the best experience possible with teachers who are well equipped.

 - Faculty, staff, and administrators meet regularly to discuss supporting students from underrepresented populations to ensure they have a positive experience at Beaver.
 Our “Rethinking Teaching For Learning Workshop Series” allows faculty and staff to delve deeper into topics of DEI, learn about culturally responsive pedagogy, and hear from experts on these topics.

 - In our “Break Bread Series”, faculty meet for informal get-togethers to discuss diversity and excellence through equity.

-- Students, faculty, and administrators are committed to being a voice in the larger community and present our work at AISNE, POCC, and NPEA.
+- Faculty, staff, and administrators are committed to being a voice in the larger community and present our work at AISNE, POCC, and NPEA.